UK Act of Parliament 2010 United Kingdom

 If your organisation is an association, you must take steps to avoid disadvantaging disabled people who are members, associates or guests.
 This means adjusting access to benefits, facilities, services and membership rights, or offering a reasonable alternative, as long as you don’t fundamentally change what the benefit or the association is about.

-Employer Schedule 15 HSE
+Employer Schedule 15 EHRC

 Make reasonable adjustments for disabled tenants or occupants